NREL/bifacial_radiance/docs/sphinx/source/contributing.rst

 The numpydoc format includes a specification for the allowable input types.
-Python's `duck typing <https://en.wikipedia.org/wiki/Duck_typing>`_ allows for multiple input types to work for many parameters. pvlib uses the following generic descriptors as short-hand to indicate which specific types may be used:
+Python's `duck typing <https://en.wikipedia.org/wiki/Duck_typing>`_ allows for multiple input types to work for many parameters. bifacial_radiance uses the following generic descriptors as short-hand to indicate which specific types may be used: